serverless/serverless-python-requirements/README.md

 Requires `pipenv` in version `2022-04-08` or higher.

-If you include a `Pipfile` and have `pipenv` installed instead of a `requirements.txt` this will use `pipenv lock -r` to generate them.
-It is fully compatible with all options such as `zip` and `dockerizePip`.
+If you include a `Pipfile` and have `pipenv` installed, this will use `pipenv` to generate requirements instead of a `requirements.txt`.
+It is fully compatible with all options such as `zip` and
+`dockerizePip`.
 If you don't want this plugin to generate it for you, set the following option:

 ```yaml